daddevv/TypingTowers/README.md

 - Completes the alphabet and introduces Shift key for capitals

 Each world contains multiple levels that introduce letters progressively, with boss battles that test mastery before advancing.
 This finger-group approach builds proper muscle memory and typing technique.

+## Recent Changes

+- Added a `baseSpeed` property to `Mob` and updated the spawning system to allow setting mob speed per spawn.
+This enables more flexible and challenging gameplay tuning.
+- Improved mob input handling: The game now targets the closest matching mob for each keypress, checks others if not matched, and resets all mobs if no match.
+This fixes the combo bug with multiple mobs on screen.

 ## Getting Started